yzhang598/Devops_notes/notes/setup-k8scp.md

 systemctl restart containerd
 ```

-- The connection to the server :6443 was refused (after restart)
+- The connection to the server: 6443 was refused (after restart)

 ```bash
 sudo -i